NFL Offensive Player of the Year Odds 2026

-We are entering Week 8 of the 2025 NFL season and the race to win the Offensive Player of the Year Award has seen significant movement over the last few weeks.
-An injury…
+We are entering Week 17 of the 2025 NFL season and the race to win the Offensive Player of the Year Award has seen significant movement over the last few weeks.
+Rams…

 Category Ratings

-Taylor enters Week 8 with the shortest odds to win Offensive Player of the Year at -140 after scoring three touchdowns in his third game out of the last five.
-He currently leads the league in rushing with 697 yards and 10 touchdowns and is on pace for a 1,700-yard, 24-touchdown season.
+He is currently second in the league in rushing with 1,443 yards and 16 touchdowns.
 If running backs received more consideration in the MVP race, Taylor would be a heavy contender there as well.

 The Favorite